 - Reserved seating for teachers

 - Cash prizes and customized awards, including, banners, plaques and lapel pins

-- Solo, Duo, and Trio Grand Champ overall high point winners receive jackets, crowns, and banners.
-Scholarships for soloists.
+- Solo, Duo, and Trio Grand Champ overall high point winners receive crowns, and banners.
+Scholarships and jackets for soloists.

 - Studio achievement plaque presentation at the conclusion of all events where Directors are brought on stage and presented with plaques featuring Swarovski crystals matching award levels for all routines.

 - Attention to details that guarantee all directors, teachers, dancers and fans an enjoyable eXperience

 - Qualify for THE ONE Finals at all DX events.